MetaFabInc/metafab-python/docs/ItemsApi.md

 with metafab_python.ApiClient() as api_client:
     # Create an instance of the API class
     api_instance = items_api.ItemsApi(api_client)
-    collection_id = "collectionId_example" # str | Any collection id within the MetaFab ecosystem.
+    collection_id = "collectionId_example" # str | Any collection id within the MetaFab platform.
     collection_item_id = 3.14 # float | Any item id for the collection.
 Zero, or a positive integer. x_authorization = "game_sk_02z4Mv3c85Ig0gNowY9Dq0N2kjb1xwzr27ArLE0669RrRI6dLf822iPO26K1p1FP" # str | The `secretKey` of the authenticating game.
-    x_password = "mySecurePassword" # str | The password of the authenticating game.
+    x_wallet_decrypt_key = "AXNP8MKb+5SbBtHWrZu5KHh5/BomXY/dMRG/BDUn7a4=" # str | The `walletDecryptKey` of the authenticating game.
 Required to decrypt and perform blockchain transactions with the game primary wallet. mint_collection_item_request = MintCollectionItemRequest(
         address="address_example",
         quantity=1,